 In the summer of 2021, the Director of the UCHV, Melissa Lane, formed an Equity, Diversity, and Inclusion (EDI) Committee.
 The committee, currently chaired by Professor Edward Baring, is actively developing proposals for encouraging greater intellectual and demographic diversity within the Center, and continues to seek opportunities to collaborate with new departments in order to bring a greater diversity of voices to the Center’s intellectual community.

 Since 2014, Center faculty member Elizabeth Harman has been a co-director of Athena in Action, a networking and mentoring workshop for graduate student women in philosophy.

 Discussions of equity, diversity, and inclusion also occur regularly across the Center’s events and ongoing talk series.
 For instance, recent talks through the Ira W. DeCamp Bioethics Seminars have addressed discriminatory social attitudes and discursive injustice and race in the context of population genetics; the 2023 James A. Moffett '29 Lectures in Ethics explored historical injustice; and a recent event of the Program in Ethics and Public Affairs interrogated Black rebellion and policing.
 For information about upcoming events, please navigate to the “Events” tab.

 UCHV has an open door policy for discussing concerns, questions, or suggestions related to equity, diversity, and inclusion.
-If you would like to speak privately with the Center Director (Melissa Lane) or the Chair of the EDI committee (Tania Lombrozo), please contact Regin Davis to schedule a meeting.
+If you would like to speak about these matters with the Center Director (Melissa Lane) or the Chair of the EDI committee (Edward Baring), please contact Regin Davis to schedule a meeting.